Ten years ago, searching for a part-time sales manager was not as straightforward or desirable…

 Why Not Hire a Full-Time Sales Manager?

-One reason not to hire a full-time sales manager is that it’s hard to find one.
-Two factors make it challenging to attract a full-time professional sales manager.
+A poor fit for a small business sales manager role makes it hard to find a full-time sales manager.
+Two factors make it a bad fit.
 First, the talent market is limited, as most experienced sales managers work at corporations.
-Second, managing a small-business sales team does not present enough challenges for the sales management talent needed.
+Second, and most relevant, is that managing a small-business sales team does not present enough challenges for the sales management talent needed.
 In most cases, the responsibilities don’t require a full-time manager, and this is often overlooked.
 When a driving personality like a sales leader is not challenged, they will get bored and frequently leave within a year.

 A common belief is that a professional sales manager’s compensation is a hurdle to overcome, but we have not found that to be the case.
 Compensation buys things but does not replace the challenges missing in most small business sales leadership roles.
 The fractional sales manager model solves the management void and does it cost-effectively.
 Paying less buys you more in this case.
 Depending on your long-term goals a fractional sales manager might be a bridge to a full-time sales manager or your long-term solution.
 We’ve had several clients keep us on board for over seven years.
 Here is a cost comparison between a full-time and fractional sales management approach.